ramonbasilio/WebScrapping-AmericanVisa/README.md

 proximityParameter( ) returns a number (in days) that is the subtraction of the nearest available date and the first day of the year 2022.

 ## class save
-This class saves the following data in the spreadsheet:
+This class saves the following data in the worksheet:

 index > Search index (integer starting at 2) currentMonth > Month of date available